More Modules and Libraries

 - Example A: if you just want to write code depending on our

-equal
+and an equal

 (* This module type is "some data type plus equality on it" *)

-module type Eq = sig
+module type EQ = sig

 type t